stewartoallen/hydra-cluster-boot/README.md

 ==========================

 A web service that solves first-boot, start-dependency and node allocation through dynamic script creation for Hydra compute clusters.
+It also provides a unified web interface for provisioning clusters, managing individual clusters and tasks as well as querying job data.

 Getting Started
 ===============